SatyajitMondal27/Approximate-8x8-multiplier-designs/README.md

 # Approximate-8x8-multiplier-designs

-Design 1 is an approximate 8x8 multiplier made using 3 exact Wallace tree multipliers and one approximate 4x4 multiplier at the least significant position.\
+Design 2 is an approximate 8x8 multiplier made using 2 exact Wallace 4bit tree multipliers and 2 approximate 4x4 multipliers at the two least significant positions.\